BarabaraLee/Online-Registration-with-Administration-Panel/README.md

 This is an online registration system with an administration panel.
 This web application is built under the LAMP framework.

 Note:
-See  for the the screenshots of the this webapp.
+See the folder 'Web App Screen Shots' for the the screenshots of the this webapp.